The Anxious Generation: Part 2 – The Backstory: The Decline in Play-Based Childhood

 Drawing inspiration from the book Antifragile, Haidt argues that children are "antifragile" and require some level of adversity and challenge early in life in order to handle difficult situations as adults.
 Without that experience, adults are prone to anxiety, depression, and other maladies due to an inability to cope.
 Historically, childhood adversity and challenge has occurred through play, in which children took risks, tested their limits, and learned to cope with failure.

 Building on research from his coauthored book The Coddling of the American Mind, Haidt argues that risk-taking has been discouraged by "safetyism" where parents, educators, and other caregivers are overprotective and have minimized the physical and mental risks that children take.
-An example is playground equipment in recent decades being much less likely to allow behavior that results in cuts and bruises, but also that is not stimulating or challenging for older children, and don't allow them to test their limits.
+An example is playground equipment in recent decades being much less likely to allow behavior that results in cuts and bruises, but also that is not stimulating or challenging for older children, and doesn't allow them to test their limits.

 Furthermore, the amount of play that children experience daily has been reduced for the last several decades due to schools reducing the amount of recess in favor of more time studying, as well as urban design favoring automobiles over pedestrian traffic limiting children's abilities to travel to friends' houses or public spaces such as parks.

 These two things encourage children to spend time on solitary indoor activities, such as watching TV or using a computer.
 With few or no viable alternatives for play or ability to spend time in person with friends, children since the advent of smartphones are more likely to spend large amounts of time using them, especially through social media.